Glazed Cranberry Orange Scones

 Make scones by whisking together the flour, sugar, baking powder, salt, and orange zest in a large bowl.
 Add the grated butter and use a pastry cutter (or two forks) until the mixture has pea-sized crumbs.
 Place the bowl in the refrigerator while you work with the wet ingredients.

-Whisk together the very cold heavy cream, egg, and vanilla until very well combined.
+Whisk together the ½ cup of very cold heavy cream, egg, and vanilla until very well combined.

-Press the ball into an 8-inch disc, and with a bench scrapper or large knife, cut it into 8 wedges.
+Press the ball into an 8-inch disc, and use a bench scraper or large knife and cut it into 8 wedges.

 Preheat the oven to 400 degrees.

-Make the glaze by combining the powdered sugar with the orange juice until well combined and smooth.
+Make the glaze by combining the powdered sugar with the orange juice until smooth.

 Equipment